MuaazJbawi/Hardware_Interrupts/README.md

 - Ensure that the correct pin is being used for the external interrupt.
 - Use the `assert_failed` function for debugging assertions.

-## Contributing

-Contributions to this project are welcome.
-Please adhere to standard coding conventions and provide documentation for any changes.

----

-For further details or support, refer to the STM32 HAL documentation or contact the project maintainers.